USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 -   `ModDriver: [default: ctm_wrf]`
     The CCTM generalized -coordinate driver module.
-    -   *ctm\_wrf*: use WRF-based scheme for mass-conserving advection; select this option when using WRF meteorology
+    -   *driver/wrf*: use WRF-based scheme for mass-conserving advection; select this option when using WRF meteorology
     -   *ctm\_yamo*: use Yamartino scheme for mass-conserving advection

 -   `ModGrid: [default: Cartesian]`